-Target T2, located east of the El Palmar porphyry system (Figures 3 & 4), has emerged as a very compelling porphyry gold-copper target based on several independent datasets.
-Two drill holes have been planned and access is currently being established.
+Target T2, located east of the El Palmar T1 porphyry system (Figures 1, 2, and 3), is developing as a very compelling large porphyry gold-copper target based on several independent datasets.
+Three drill holes have been completed and further drilling to test the target is planned to commence in late March.

-Surface sampling has defined an area of at least 70m x 50m with rock chip sampling averaging 0.4g/t gold and 0.1% copper in a strong porphyry stockwork underlying a silica-clay altered cap.
+Surface rock chip sampling defined an area of at least 220m x 50m averaging 0.4g/t gold and 0.1% copper in a strong porphyry stockwork underlying a silica-clay altered cap.
 The rock chip samples were consistently mineralised and included six samples which returned assays of greater than 1 g/t gold, which is encouragingly very high for porphyry systems.
+The geological interpretation is that this outcrop is part of the upper zones of a large porphyry system.

-Soil sampling at T2 has defined a significant and coherent gold-copper-molybdenum anomaly coincident with an extensive alteration cap (Figures 3 and 5).
+Soil sampling at T2 defined a significant and coherent gold-copper-molybdenum anomaly coincident with an extensive alteration cap (Figures 1 and 5).